bruceravel/SCFtests/README.md

 The material was supplied by my colleague Alessandra Leri of Manhattan Marymount College in the form of a white powder.
-This powder was spread onto kapton tape which was folded to make a sample with an edge step of about 1.7.
+This powder was spread onto Kapton tape which was folded to make a sample with an edge step of about 1.7.
 The data were measured by Bruce at NSLS beamline X23A2.

-This is an interesting test case because it is a molecule (thus the entire molecule can be included in the self-consistency calculation) and because there is measureable scattering from the neighboring hydrogen atoms.
+This is an interesting test case because it is a molecule (thus the entire molecule can be included in the self-consistency calculation) and because there is measurable scattering from the neighboring hydrogen atoms.
 While the &sigma;&sup2; of the hydrogen scatterers is not well-determined, the fit is statistically significantly worse when the hydrogen scatterers are excluded.